Nynra/k3s-appsets/charts/development/tenantProject/README.md

 This chart is a simple tool to create and manage tenant projects in a k3s-cluster.
 Each tentant project is linked to an argoCD project and can contain multiple namespaces.
 The goal is to provide a tenant environment that is isolated from other tenants, while still allowing for shared resources like ingress and monitoring.

+The chart provides:

+- gitops application so the tenant can manage their own resources via gitops
+- argocd project to limit the tenant's application deployment to only their own namespaces and limit access to other resources
+- resource quotas and limit ranges to control resource usage in the tenant namespaces

 ## Features

 ### Implemented